Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Connection to granular systems

 If condition~\eqref{eq:Criteria4PhaseTransition} is not satisfied, the number of grains $N_g$ may, in principle, be reduced (provided $N_g \gg 1$) until the criterion is met.
 Combining these requirements yields

 indicating that the occurrence of a geometric phase transition requires grains with a sufficiently large aspect ratio.

-The implications of this criterion may be illustrated by reconsidering the example of the nylon rods discussed above.
-In this case, the phase-transition condition implies $N_g < 16 \,$.
-As a further example with a larger aspect ratio, matchsticks (with tips removed), characterised by a cross-sectional side length $a = 2\,\mathrm{mm}$ and a length $l_g = 5\,\mathrm{cm} \,$, yield the condition $N_g < 100 \,$.
+The implications of this criterion may be illustrated by concrete examples.
+For the nylon rods discussed in Sec.~\ref{sec:experimental_observation} (with $l_g = 7.0\,\mathrm{mm}$ and $a = 1.8\,\mathrm{mm}$), the phase-transition condition implies $N_g < 16$.
+As a further example with larger aspect ratio, matchsticks with tips removed, characterised by a cross-sectional side length $a = 2\,\mathrm{mm}$ and length $l_g = 5\,\mathrm{cm}$, yield the condition $N_g < 100$.

 In both cases, the number of grains required for the observation of the transition is relatively small.

-It is therefore suggested that such geometric phase transitions are restricted to mesoscopic systems, which may explain why they are not commonly observed in everyday granular materials.
+It is therefore concluded that geometric phase transitions of the type described here are restricted to mesoscopic systems, which may explain why they are not commonly observed in everyday granular materials.

-The phase-transition criterion~\eqref{eq:Criteria4PhaseTransition} also provides additional insight into the interpretation of Eq.~\eqref{eq:R}.
-When this criterion is not satisfied, the system admits a unique geometric configuration, and repeated experimental measurements of the relative volume $R$ are expected to form a single cluster centered around the characteristic value prescribed by Eq.~\eqref{eq:R}.
-If the criterion is satisfied, however, two conjugate geometric configurations become accessible.
-In this regime, repeated preparations of the system may populate either configuration, resulting in two distinct clusters in the measured values of $R$, each corresponding to one of the conjugate geometric phases.